joacocruz6/Repositorium/README.md

 A learning object is a atomic piece of collaboration that a user submit into the system.
 With these data, you should give your users the power of collaboration between them.
 The recommendation systems are completely tied with this data.

 This API is divided in two, one for the learning objects as an entity and another for the file management of a given learning object (if applicable).
+(Maybe is just one part, I have to think how to upload the files).

+**Auth Required:**

+- **`POST /api/v100/learning_object/`**: Creates a learning object on the database.
+The

+- **`GET /api/v100/learning_object/`**: Get a paginated response of all the learning objects in the system.
+This does not include the learning object files, that is on a different endpoint (if it has files).
+- **`GET /api/v100/learning_object/<object_uuid>`**: Get the detailed information of a particular learning object.
+This does not include the files, which are handled in a different endpoint.
+- **`POST /api/v100/learning_object/<object_uuid>/fork/`**: Creates a copy of the learning object on the database.

+- **`POST /api/v100/learning_object/<object_uuid>/quality/`** (WIP) creates a quality control on the learning object of the specified UUID.
+- **`POST /api/v100/learning_object/<object_uuid>/select/`**: Mark a selection from the user to a learning object.
+This data is collected in order to use it on the recomender systems.
+- **`GET /api/v100/learning_objects/my_learning_objects/`**: Obtain all the learning objects created or forked by the current user.

+- **`GET /api/v100/learning_objects/files/<file_uuid>`**: Get the specified learning object file.
+This are returned as a BLOB, in order to be handled on the client which are requested.

 #### **Recomendation System**